A Service Level Agreement, or SLA, is an average response and resolution times that your support team delivers to your customers.

-In the example below, a SLA value is calculated per each request within built-in field named LastStateChangeDate.
+In the example below, an SLA value is calculated per each request within a built-in field named LastStateChangeDate.
 Say the SLA limit is 7 days.
 We'd like to highlight cards to ember one day prior to SLA target limit.
 And highlight red the cards that violate the limit.
 Use the following Visual Encoding rules for this purpose:

 |Color||Visual Encoding Filter|